Ground Control Processing Access

 You can also find more information about these requirements in our 6-minute GCP overview video

 To successfully process a GCP map you must have the exact EPSG code that was used to measure your GCPs.
 If the EPSG code you submit is different than the one used to record your GCPs we will be unable to process your map.
-Here's an overview of EPSG code to get a better idea of what's going on.

 We cannot process maps that do not have an EPSG code